-4Two field experiments examine the effects of social information on contribution to fundraising campaigns (Frey and Meier (2004) Shang and Croson (2005)).
-Our study differs from these in both the context and we implement a randomized field experiment on MovieLens by sending users an email newsletter which contains one of two types of social information: the median number of ratings or the net benefit score of an average user in her cohort.
+To our knowledge, this is the first embedded online field experiment which examines the effects of social information on non-monetary contributions.4 To study this question, we implement a randomized field experiment on MovieLens by sending users an email newsletter which contains one of two types of social information: the median number of ratings or the net benefit score of an average user in her cohort.
 The control group receives information about only their own past rating behavior.
 We then modify the interface for each user, with new shortcuts that lead to different types of contributions, including rating popular or rare movies, updating the database, inviting a buddy or just visiting MovieLens.
 We then track user behavior for a month after the release of the newsletter.
-From this experiment, we find that, after receiving behavioral information about the median user's total number of movie ratings, users below the median have a 530% increase in the number of monthly movie ratings, while those above the median decrease their monthly ratings by 62%.
-Movements from both ends converge towards the median, indicating conformity towards a newly-established social norm in a community where such norm was absent.
-Furthermore, when given outcome information about the average user's net benefit score, consistent with social preference theory, we find that users with net benefit scores above average contributed 94% of the new updates in the database.
-In sum, we demonstrate that social information can be effective in increasing contributions to online communities.
+From this experiment, we find that, after receiving behavioral information about the median user's total number of movie ratings, users below the median have a 530% increase in the number of monthly movie ratings, while those above the median do not necessarily decrease their ratings.
+When given outcome information about the average user's net benefit score, above-average users mainly engage in activities that help others.
+Our findings suggest that effective personalized social information can increase the level of public goods provision.